LLNL/mttime/docs/source/reference/api.rst

 API Reference
 =============

-This page gives an overview of all public tdmtpy objects, methods and functions.
+This page gives an overview of all public mttime objects, methods and functions.

 Core Modules